przyjacielpkp/zkml/README.md

 ### Demo

 To see how it's used and how it works, check out the tests in [lib::test_trained_into_snark](https://github.com/przyjacielpkp/zkml/blob/main/lib/src/lib.rs#L76).
-Or run them with `cargo run --profile=release`.
+Or run them with `cargo test --profile=test`.
+Tests take some minute and a half to run on my laptop.

+These demonstrate the full functionality:
+ - a trained model is taken, that is a computation graph with the weight assignments (and some more bookeeping, we admit the abstraction is leaky here)
+ - the snark public key gets calculated
+ - prover provides the private argument and calculates the proof, together with evaluation of the circuit that is being claimed
+ - the evaluation when mapped back to float matches the evaluation of the original non-snark computation

+### How does it work

+Machine learning models are fixed algebraic circuits, operating on arrays of floats.
+The native model of computations which are possible to be made into a snark way is a polynomial computation over a prime field.

+This means two things:

+ - Need to encode floats as prime field elements.
+This is done by scaling, for details see [[Note: floats as ints]](https://github.com/przyjacielpkp/zkml/blob/main/lib/src/snark/snark.rs#L124).
+ - Need to rewrite vectorized computations to significantly more scalar computions.
+This is done and described in [the scalar module](https://github.com/przyjacielpkp/zkml/blob/main/lib/src/snark/scalar.rs#L131).

+For a description of what we're dealing with initially as the input ml computation, see [[Note: graph representation]](https://github.com/przyjacielpkp/zkml/blob/main/lib/src/snark/scalar.rs#L31).
+This is a general and simple representation, similar abstraction level to tinygrad, onnx, pytorch or tensorflow models map onto it (provided these're defined statically, see [pytorch docs](https://pytorch.org/tutorials/intermediate/torch_export_tutorial.html#graph-breaks)).